NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 which container image to run.
 The containers are executed on the NNF nodes that are allocated to your container workflow.
 These containers can be executed in either of two modes: Non-MPI and MPI.

-For Non-MPI applications, the image and command are launched across all the the targeted NNF Nodes in a uniform manner.
+For Non-MPI applications, the image and command are launched across all the targeted NNF Nodes in a uniform manner.
 This is useful in simple applications, where non-distributed behavior is desired.